john-cd/rust_howto/bk/src/contributing/repo_structure.md

 ## Code Organization {#code-organization}

-The book's [GitHub repository](https://github.com/john-cd/rust_howto)⮳ is a "monorepo" with multiple independent projects:
+The book's [GitHub repository](https://github.com/john-cd/rust_howto)↗ is a "monorepo" with multiple independent projects:

 - The Rust examples embedded in the book use a very large number of dependencies, therefore their compile time is quite long.
-For that reason, they are in an isolated [`cargo`][c~cargo~docs]{{hi:cargo}}⮳ workspace, which manifest is in `bk/crates/Cargo.toml`.
+For that reason, they are in an isolated [`cargo`][c~cargo~docs]{{hi:cargo}}↗ workspace, which manifest is in `bk/crates/Cargo.toml`.
 The workspace consists of multiple crates below `bk/crates`, each named after sections of the book (e.g., `bk/crates/language`) or, within the `bk/crates/cats` folder, after `crates.io` categories (e.g., `bk/crates/cats/algorithms`).
-  - Each crate in the workspace contains a [`Cargo.toml`][book~cargo~cargo-toml]⮳{{hi:Cargo.toml}} file, which list the dependencies used by its code examples.
+  - Each crate in the workspace contains a [`Cargo.toml`][book~cargo~cargo-toml]↗{{hi:Cargo.toml}} file, which list the dependencies used by its code examples.
 Use `cargo add <crate>` or `cargo add <crate> -F <feature>` while in the appropriate crate folder, in order to add more as required.
   - The examples themselves are stored within the crate's `tests` folder in a subfolder named after their chapter, e.g., `bk/crates/<section or cats/some_category>/examples/<chapter_name>/<example_name>.rs`.
 In a few cases, you may also find examples in the crate's `tests` or `src` folders or within its `build.rs` file.
   - Each example are in a separate `.rs` Rust file that is a module in a `main.rs` file.
 All examples of a given chapter are therefore compiled together.
-  - The book's code examples, being in a `cargo` [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html)⮳, share the same dependency versions (a single `Cargo.lock` file) and one shared `target` directory, avoid unnecessary dependency rebuilding.
+  - The book's code examples, being in a `cargo` [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html)↗, share the same dependency versions (a single `Cargo.lock` file) and one shared `target` directory, avoid unnecessary dependency rebuilding.
 - The rest of the code is either in standalone crates (`mdbook-scrub`, `publish`) or independent workspaces (`playground`,`tools` and `xmpl`).
   - The `tools` workspace builds a few CLI binaries that share a common `tool_lib` library.
   - In the base folder of each project, type `just` at the shell prompt for a list of commands you can use to format, check, build, lint and test the code. `just release` builds tools in release mode and copies the binaries into the `bin` folder (in the repo root).